 The leader of the Committee of Public Safety (and the "terror") was Maximilien de Robespierre, a devout Christian.
-He viewed morality and virtue as rising from the faith, and he described the revolution as grounded in virtue.
+He viewed morality and virtue as rising from faith, and he described the revolution as grounded in virtue.
 He found fault with those in the convention whom he identified as atheists and anti-Christians.
-He targeted a faction of revolutionaries, the Hébertists, accused them of conspiracy and of collusion with foreign powers.
-And, on 24 March 1794, Hébert and nineteen of his faction were guillotined.
+He targeted a faction of revolutionaries, the Hébertists, and accused them of conspiracy and of collusion with foreign powers.
+On 24 March 1794, Hébert and nineteen of his faction were guillotined.

 Some in the legislature remained fond of Danton, and there were those who believed that the terror had gone too far and feared they might be next.
 There were enough of them to succeed in a power struggle against Robespierre and his allies.
 Robespierre and 21 of his associates were guillotined in late July, 1794.

 The surviving deputies of the National Convention felt obliged to dismantle the laws that had given free reign to the Terror.
 They wanted order and stability.
 Many of those in prison as a result of these laws were released, including Thomas Paine in November 1794.